MyArtGallery

 Materials, Mediums, and Techniques in Abstract Art

-Choosing which galleries to prioritise depends on your interests and what you're seeking from the visit.
-If you're building a collection at emerging or mid-range price points, Parap's Northern Centre for Contemporary Art and Laundry Gallery should be priority stops—both are known for supporting developing artists and for featuring work that feels conceptually ambitious and formally experimental.
-If you're interested in exploring the full range of Darwin's abstract art scene and have limited time, the Darwin City galleries offer variety: Aboriginal Bush Traders and Readback Books & Aboriginal Art Gallery bridge indigenous and contemporary aesthetics in distinctive ways; DARWIN ART GALLERY and Mason Gallery represent more established commercial approaches; SISTER7 and Qubit Gallery are known for innovative curation and emerging artist support; Mbantua Gallery specialises in Aboriginal contemporary work; and TOP END ART GALLERY offers abstract work alongside objects and souvenirs, creating a different kind of browsing experience.
+What you get out of a visit really depends on what you're after.
+If you're buying at emerging or mid-range price points, Northern Centre for Contemporary Art and Laundry Gallery in Parap should be high on your list, both punch above their weight with ambitious, experimental work.
+Want to see the full spread of Darwin's abstract art scene in one hit?
+Start with Darwin City galleries: Aboriginal Bush Traders and Readback Books & Aboriginal Art Gallery handle indigenous and contemporary work in interesting ways; DARWIN ART GALLERY and Mason Gallery are the more straight-ahead commercial spaces; SISTER7 and Qubit Gallery do clever curation and back emerging artists; Mbantua Gallery focuses on Aboriginal contemporary pieces; and TOP END ART GALLERY mixes abstract work with objects and souvenirs for a different vibe altogether.

 Building Your Collection: Tips for First-Time and Experienced Collectors